Do you have your tea, or coffee, or chocolate, or Super Mocha Java with an extra shot of espresso ready? Good.

 For the sake of ridiculous visualizations, what volume of beverage is that?
 About 800 million gallons.
 Give or take a few gallons.
 (When I did that calculation, I was like, whoa!
 That's like Lake Superior sized, right?
 But no, Lake Superior is three QUADRILLION gallons.
 Wow.
 That would be a lot of coffee.)

 What happens if spiders are fed caffeine?
 I'm SO glad you asked!
 This is what happens.

 And if you suddenly stop drinking coffee after being a regular drinker?
 Headaches, nausea, fatigue, body pain and difficulty concentrating.
 Not fun.
-(This is when the Twitter feed suddenly stops for days, or is replaced by multiple #needcaffeineNOW hashtags.)

 Can caffeine save your life?
 Possibly.
 It's been associated with a decreased risk of Parkinson's disease, decreased deaths due to heart problems, decreased diabetes risk, and decreased risk of colorectal cancer and certain types of liver disease.

 But?
 You knew there was a but!
 There's always a but.
 The data for other cancers is not definitive, and there may be an increase risk of osteoporosis with caffeine consumption.